legal and privacy

 6. WhatsApp conversation to felix Mobile’s official business account (+61 408 598 945).

-From time to time, felix may contact you for marketing or servicing reasons.
-Unless you are communicating with an agent in one of our designated Care channels, we will only ever contact you via these methods:
+Unless you are communicating with one of our team members in one of our designated Care channels, we will only ever contact you via these methods:

 - We will only call you from (02) 8188 3845